mlavin/django-selectable/docs/contribute.rst

 to run all the version combinations.
 You can also run tox against a subset of supported environments::

-    tox -e py26-1.4.X
+    tox -e py27-1.5.X

-This example will run the test against the latest 1.5.X, 1.4.X, and 1.3.X releases using Python 2.6 and 3.2 for 1.5+.
+This example will run the test against the latest 1.6.X and 1.5.X releases using Python 2.6 and 3.2.
 For more information on running/installing tox please see the tox documentation: http://tox.readthedocs.org/en/latest/index.html

 Client side tests are written using `QUnit <http://docs.jquery.com/QUnit>`_.
 They